-After medical school offers are out, you will be in one of three situations:
+After medical school offers are out, you will be in one of two situations:

 In Step Five, we advise you on what you need to consider for each scenario.